alex-wyc/APCSFinalProject/README.md

 2015-01-14: Yicheng - Last problem (nested html...) half-working.
 Discovered <a href="http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454">this...</a>

 2015-01-20: Yicheng/Dalton - Table class finally almost working...
-Finally it prints stuff, just have to fix the indentation.
+Finally, it prints stuff, just have to fix the indentation.

 TO-DO LIST
 ===========